just-buildsystem/justbuild/share/man/just-mr-repository-config.5.md

  - *`"branch"`* provides the branch name, with the promise that it contains the aforementioned commit.
 This entry is mandatory.

+ - *`"mirrors"`* is an optional list of alternative locations to try to fetch from if contacting the main repository fails.
+This entry is optional.

  - *`"subdir"`* specifies the subdirectory containing the distribution files.
 This entry is optional.
 If missing, the root directory of the